N0ciple/pykefcontrol/README.md

 #### Advanced features
-These function are used internally by pykefcontrol and return a json output with a lot of informations.
-You might want to use them to get extra information such as the artwork/album cover URL, wich is not currently supported in pykefcontrol
+This function is used internally by pykefcontrol and return a json output with a lot of informations.
+You might want to use them to get extra information such as the artwork/album cover URL, wich does not have a dedicated function _yet_ in pykefcontrol.

 ```python
 # Get currently playing media information